Fiston-pro/exoNaut/README.md

 Check out our live app here: [ExoNaut](https://exonaut.vercel.app/)

+You can use it in computer, tablet or smartphone mode.

 ## 🌟 About the Project

 **Exonaut** is an interactive educational app that introduces young minds to the fascinating world of exoplanets.
 Using **Next.js** and a playful interface, we aim to spark curiosity about space exploration by making complex astronomical concepts easy to grasp and enjoyable to learn.